ebassi/perl-Glib-JSON/README.md

 WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-See the LICENSE file in the top-level directory of this distribution for the full license terms.

 [0]: https://wiki.gnome.org/Projects/JsonGlib
 [1]: http://dzil.org/
 [perl-glib-git]: https://git.gnome.org/browse/perl-Glib